thinkshout/mailchimp/README.txt

     mailchimp_list module.
   * For versions 7.x-2.8 and greater, the MCAPI library must be downloaded into your libraries folder.
-It's available at http://apidocs.mailchimp.com/api/downloads/mailchimp-api-class.zip or by using the included example make file.
+It's available at http://apidocs.mailchimp.com/api/downloads/mailchimp-api-class.zip or by using the included example drush make file.
 Proper libraries structure:
     - libraries
       - mailchimp
         - MCAPI.class.php
         - README
     The only required files are MCAPI.class.php and README.
+(You can delete the 'examples' folder with impunity)

 ## Configuration
   1. Direct your browser to http://example.com/admin/config/services/mailchimp